chrisbroski/utipem/README.md

     Attempt prereq: Short sword in hand

-What damage and random anatomy are will be explained below.
+Damage and random anatomy will be explained below.

 ### Movement and Distance